 One of the great things about working in a progressive education school like Friends School of Minnesota, is that learning and teaching remain fresh, vibrant, and full.
 Our school supports teachers and learners to take risks and expand their creative vision, and knowledge base.

 In this spirit of trying out new and exciting ideas, I introduced kindergarten students to a new structure for learning called Story Workshop.
-FSM K-4 teachers have been learning about Story Workshop which was developed at the Reggio-inspired Opal School in Portland.
+FSMN K-4 teachers have been learning about Story Workshop which was developed at the Reggio-inspired Opal School in Portland.

 The past few weeks, my kindergarten students have had the opportunity to use rich materials such as tempera and watercolor paints, black line pens, small blocks and animals, dramatic play, the sand table, stones, pine cones and other natural objects to spark their imagination and create a story during play.